dotnet/docs-maui/docs/user-interface/controls/collectionview/grouping.md

 // ...
 ```

-The appearance of each item in the <xref:Microsoft.Maui.Controls.CollectionView> is defined by setting the `CollectionView.ItemTemplate` property to a `DataTemplate`.
+The appearance of each item in the <xref:Microsoft.Maui.Controls.CollectionView> is defined by setting the `CollectionView.ItemTemplate` property to a <xref:Microsoft.Maui.Controls.DataTemplate>.
 For more information, see [Define item appearance](~/user-interface/controls/collectionview/populate-data.md#define-item-appearance).

 > [!NOTE]
 > By default, <xref:Microsoft.Maui.Controls.CollectionView> will display the group name in the group header and footer.
 This behavior can be changed by customizing the group header and group footer.

 ## Customize the group header

-The appearance of each group header can be customized by setting the `CollectionView.GroupHeaderTemplate` property to a `DataTemplate`:
+The appearance of each group header can be customized by setting the `CollectionView.GroupHeaderTemplate` property to a <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <CollectionView ItemsSource="{Binding Animals}"